bogdanvaduva/samples/README.md

 Sample application for money transfer
 =====================

-A Java RESTful API for money transfers between 2 accounts
+A Java RESTful API for money transfers between 2 accounts.
+I tried to keep the application simple.

 Technologies